“Atomic Cover-Up” Unveiled

-Early acclaim for new documentary, now heading for festival in Rio after world premiere.
+Early acclaim for new documentary, now streaming free for all via festival in Rio after world premiere.
 “It is the visual equivalent of John Hersey’s classic 1946 New Yorker article and Hiroshima book,” one reviewer writes.

 “Very powerful.
 Incredible unseen footage restored and the tale of the filmmakers who photographed the destruction of Hiroshima and Nagasaki.” — Alex Gibney, Academy Award-winning director of Enron, Taxi to the Dark Side, Going Clear and others.

 “What a great film and original concept.
 An absolutely crucial way to understanding all wars.
 Don’t be surprised if this documentary is a player at next year’s Oscars.
 If you are a history geek, or a documentary geek, or a movie geek… this one is for you.” — Rod Lurie, director of The Outpost, The Contender, others.

 “A film worth the watch — and I hope many see it.” — David Folkenflik, National Public Radio